thomasgassmann/eth-cheatsheets/visual-computing/main.typ

 ]

 #colorbox(title: [Iterative refinement])[
   Estimate OF with Lucas-Kanade.
-Warp image using estimate OF.
-Estimate OF using warped image.
-Refine by repeating and add up all estimates.
+Warp image using estimated OF.
+Estimate OF again using warped image.
+Refine estimate by repeating.
 Fails if intensity structure  poor / large mov.
 ]
 Gradient method fails when intensity structure within window is poor, displacement large etc.
 #colorbox(title: [Coarse-to-fine estimation])[